Oct 17, 2024

 the rhythm and rhyme of giggling time?

-And oh those games of peek-a-boo,
+And oh, those games of peek-a-boo,

-love, sweetly exchanged in kind.
+love so sweetly exchanged in kind.

 those times of both joy and pain,